wenkangjing/notes-launch-school/220/lesson6/_220_lesson6.md

 custom event

-# 3	Assignment: Managing Collections in JavaScript
+# 3	Assignment: Managing Collections in JavaScript (a bite on MVC)

 HTML template
 - to add them dynamically on the page later.